dalbay/Node.js-Tutorials/README.md

 - Begin by modifying the product.html file (the details page)
  ![NodeJS UI1](/images/nodeTemp1.png)

 	Change the name of the html file and keep the original in case you mess up the html. (product.html to template-product.html).
-Add the placeholders inside the file.
+Add the placeholders inside the file:
- (. . . here is just a part of the html file as an example how the placeholders look like;)
+- (. . . here is just a part of the html file as an example how the placeholders look like;)
  ```html
           <span class="product__emoji product__emoji--5">{%IMAGE%}</span>
           <span class="product__emoji product__emoji--6">{%IMAGE%}</span>